Fantasy Football: Who should I buy?

 James Justin was injured for large parts of last season but should return as a starter for a Leicester side looking to return to the European places.

-The bonus with Justin is that he is comfortable at either right-back or left-back and will be one of those eyeing up an spot in Gareth Southgate's World Cup squad.
+The bonus with Justin is that he is comfortable at either right-back or left-back and will be one of those eyeing up a spot in Gareth Southgate's World Cup squad.

 He netted two goals and an assist in the 20/21 campaign but his 2.09 xA shows that he should have seen a higher amount of attacking returns.